 ANDREA NÚÑEZ

-Last season saw Núñez return to Opéra de Montréal for Puccini’s La bohème (Musetta) and Pacific Opera Victoria for Portman’s The Little Prince (Water).
-Recently, Andrea marked several role and company debuts, including Susanna in Mozart’s Le nozze di Figaro (Opéra de Montréal), Donna Elvira in Mozart’s Don Giovanni with Edmonton Opera, and Elvira in Verdi’s Ernani with Voicebox: Opera in Concert.
+Last season, Núñez appeared with Opéra de Montréal for Puccini’s La bohème (Musetta), and Pacific Opera Victoria for Portman’s The Little Prince (Water).
+Recently, Andrea marked several role and company debuts, including Susanna in Mozart’s Le nozze di Figaro (Opéra de Montréal), Donna Elvira in Mozart’s Don Giovanni (Edmonton Opera), Elvira in Verdi’s Ernani (Voicebox: Opera in Concert) and Adele in Die Fledermaus (Toronto Operetta Theatre), where she was praised for her “sexy, funny” characterization (OperaRamblings) and “brilliant coloratura” (BarczaBlog).

 Not to be altered or copied without permission.